AutoGIS-2017/exercise-5-JSLouhio/docs/index.md

 ## My maps

-Add here links to the maps that I have created:
+here links to the maps that I have created:

 ## Static maps